muhmi/c64-anim-tool/README.md

 options:
-  -h, --help            show this help message and exit --charset CHARSET     Use this charset instead (.64c or .bin) --color-data COLOR_DATA
+  -h, --help            show this help message and exit --charset CHARSET     Use this charset instead (.64c or .bin) --cleanup CLEANUP     Remove characters with under N pixels --color-data COLOR_DATA
                         Use this file as source for color data --use-color           Animate color data --limit-charsets LIMIT_CHARSETS
-                        Try to limit amount of charsets to this number, must be over 1 --start-threshold START_THRESHOLD
+                        Try to limit amount of charsets to this number, must be over 1 --full-charsets       Try to produce only full 256 char charsets, quality may suffer now --start-threshold START_THRESHOLD
                         When limiting charsets use this threshold value for closeness of characters at start (1 to 7) --border-color BORDER_COLOR